Mohammedrasik7/my-portfolio-tmp/README.md

 # References 👏🏻

-- Some Design and Implementation Ideas are taken from [Saad Pasta's Portfolio Project](https://github.com/saadpasta/developerFolio).
+- Some Design and Implementation Ideas are taken from [Ashutosh Portfolio Project](https://github.com/ashutosh1919/masterPortfolio), [Saad Pasta's Portfolio Project](https://github.com/saadpasta/developerFolio).
 - The Logo of MasterPortfolio is inspired from [prettier-logo](https://github.com/prettier/prettier-logo) for [prettier](https://github.com/prettier/prettier) designed by @ianstormtaylor.